Where Do I Find 18x18 Carpet Tiles?

 Instead, the larger 18x18 square carpet tiles are still easy to manage, and a single person can uninstall, carry, and store them without any real difficulty.
 Their larger size will save you time and trips, and they can also be stored easily in basements, garages, closets, and other spaces.

 Where to Find 18x18 Carpet TilesGreatmats offers an excellent selection of 18x18 carpet tiles ideal for both home and commercial installations.
 Our tiles are available in all of the classic colors, including red, blue, and brown, but you’ll also have your choice of a variety of patterns for more detailed finishes.

 At Greatmats, we stock these 18x18 inch tiles in multiple designs, each allowing for an easy installation.
 One of the most popular options is the interlocking puzzle edge, which makes it easy to connect the tiles together simply by pressing down on the edges.

 Many of these 18x18 inch tiles are available in peel and stick installation types.
 These self stick tiles allow for a more permanent installation, but there’s no need to worry about applying additional adhesive, which can make the installation process more expensive and complex.

 You can install the peel and stick tiles directly on concrete, or on another hard, flat surface.
-Our sports-themed peel and stick tiles feature 20 tiles per box, and they’re perfect for outfitting your man cave, den, basement, or even garage.
+Our 1/4 inch padded peel and stick tiles feature 10 tiles per box, and they’re perfect for outfitting your man cave, den, basement, or even garage.